jadebustos/edge-dl/violence-detector/README.md

 * *opencv-python*, 4.6.0.66 version was used.
 * *tensorflow*, 2.5.3 version was used.

+Images will be resized to 200x200 to feed the deep learning models.
+If you use your own models you will need to modify **IMAGE_WIDTH** and **IMAGE_HEIGHT** variables in [myvars.py](myvars.py) to fit your input shape.

+By default one of each five images will be choosen to make a prediction.
+If you want to modify that you need to change the **FRAMES_STEP** variable in [myvars.py](myvars.py) accordingly.

 ## Running the violence-detector application for video files processing

 Activate the python virtual environment and run: